 Participants

-The recruitment procedure and criterions were identical to those of Exp 1.
-30 participants (17 females) were recruited (age: M = 26.9, SD = 3.66) and additional 15 participants were excluded.
+The recruitment procedure and criteria were identical to those of Exp 1.
+Thirty participants (17 females) were recruited (age: M = 26.9, SD = 3.66) and additional 15 participants were excluded.
 Five of them were excluded because they had significantly less than 70% correct answers in the target classification task according to a binomial test.
 Seven participants were excluded since they had less than 25 valid trials in each condition.
 Three more participants were excluded due to technical issues: one since a reflective object she wore interfered with the motion tracking system's recordings, another participant since the program crashed in the middle of her experiment, and one more quit before completing the experiment.
-The sample size was determined following a power analysis, calculated on the average of the effects in experiment 2 and 3, when using only half of the trials in each experiment.
+The sample size was determined following a power analysis, calculated on the average of the effects in Experiments 2 and 3, when using only half of the trials in each experiment.
 The average effect size was 0.88 (Cohen's dz).
 I estimated the keyboard task's effect size to be around 30% smaller (Cohen's dz = 0.61), in line with my hypothesis for a smaller RT effect, and in accordance with a previous study (Xiao et al., 2015, d=0.65, though see Dehaene et al., 2001, where the effect size was 0.8).
-To find such effect with a power = 95% and α = 0.05, a sample of 30 participants was needed, based on G*Power (Faul et al., 2007, 2009)..
+To find such effect with a power = 95% and α = 0.05, a sample of 30 participants was needed, based on G*Power (Faul et al., 2007, 2009).

 Stimuli, Apparatus and Procedure

 The methods were identical to those used in Experiment 3, besides the following changes: first, the separate practice day was omitted and instead two main sessions were conducted on the same day, one for keyboard response and the other for motion tracking.
 Each included a practice block and six test blocks (i.e., 40 practice trials and 240 test trials).
 They were run consecutively, with the order counterbalanced between participants.
 Stimuli order in the experimental blocks was dictated by a list that was randomly sampled (without replacement) out of twenty pre-composed lists of trial condition and stimulus.
-For the practice blocks a list was drawn from a different set of ten lists.
-The order of words within each list followed the same constraints as in experiment one.
 Reaching responses were bound to the same movement onset and duration constraints as in experiment three.
 However, here to make sure participants touch the screen, movement ended when the finger was 0.7cm away from the screen (on the Z axis), and to avoid interrupting the participant's movement, the "Too slow" feedback was given after the movement was completed.
 In the keyboard task participants pressed "E"/"Y" keys with the left/right hand to select the left/right side accordingly.
 Response had to be given within a time window of 100-740ms from target display, otherwise "Too Early"/ "Too Late" feedback was given.
 Response in the prime recognition task was given in an identical fashion to the target classification task, within a seven second response window.

 Exclusion criteria